Roman Catholic Diocese of Cloyne: Child sexual abuse

 The diocese was the subject of a report, the Cloyne Report, into child sexual abuse and cover-up.
-According to a Health Service Executive (HSE) audit, the then Vicar General Msgr Denis O'Callaghan as the person responsible and the Diocese had put children at risk of harm through an "inability" to respond appropriately to abuse allegations and "had taken a fairly minimalistic role in terms of sharing information with the Board".
+According to a Health Service Executive (HSE) audit, the then Vicar General Denis O'Callaghan as the person responsible and the Diocese had put children at risk of harm through an "inability" to respond appropriately to abuse allegations and "had taken a fairly minimalistic role in terms of sharing information with the Board".
 The Diocese of Cloyne said it accepted the findings.

-On 4 February 2010, Bishop John Magee requested Pope Benedict to relieve him of his duties, saying that he would use the time to "devote the necessary time and energy to cooperating fully with the government Commission of Inquiry into child protection practices and procedures in the diocese of Cloyne" which up to this point had been handled by Monsignor Denis O'Callaghan.
+On 4 February 2010, Bishop John Magee requested Pope Benedict to relieve him of his duties, saying that he would use the time to "devote the necessary time and energy to cooperating fully with the government Commission of Inquiry into child protection practices and procedures in the diocese of Cloyne" which up to this point had been handled by Denis O'Callaghan.
 In accordance with canon law, an apostolic administrator was named for an open-ended interim period.
 Bishop Magee resigned on 24 March 2010 upon learning of the full gravity of the revelations of the report.
 Bishop Magee now resides in a North Cork town and is frequently invited to presided at various religious and Eucharistic celebrations overseas, particularly in Italy.